apacheignite/documentation/web-console/web-console.md

   ]
 }
 [/block]
-2. From the command shell, run the following command:
+2. Open the command shell and, assuming you are in Ignite Web Agent installation folder, run the following command:
 [block:code]
 {
   "codes": [